 They affect young and middle-aged adults, and are particularly common in people with acne.
 They do not usually run in families.

 Cysts that form around hair follicles are known as pilar cysts.
 They're often found on the scalp.

-Pilar cysts typically affect middle-aged adults, particularly women.
+Pilar cysts typically affect middle-aged adults, mostly women.
 Unlike epidermoid cysts, they run in families.